 The certification process is complex and people need to be aware of how to manage an organic farm.
 Other farmers may not wish to become certified organic, but wish to manage their farm using minimal inputs.
 Low-input agriculture does not restrict the use of synthetic fertilizers or pesticides, but when possible, these farmers look for holistic ways to keep their land, crops, and animals healthy.
 People are also searching for markets to purchase local fruit, vegetable, cereal, meat, and dairy products.

-Students in the Associate of Science degree program in sustainable agriculture will learn about successfully marketing through farmer’s markets, roadside stands, community supported agriculture, and local institutions.
+Students will learn about successfully marketing through farmer’s markets, roadside stands, community supported agriculture, and local institutions.
 Students will learn about agro-tourism, which connects people living in cities and towns with the country.

 As consumers become more aware and involved in deciding how and where their food comes from, some are demanding greater accountability and care for the environment and for the farmer’s livelihood.
 This program is designed to meet the needs of those students who wish to seek careers in sustainable agriculture.
 The courses will focus on viewing the farm as a holistic agro-ecosystem where the economic, environmental, and social needs are met through the production of crops and animals.
 Students will learn skills and knowledge to prepare them for the important role providing healthy food to the community while protecting natural resources for future generations to use and enjoy.

 • Sustainable Livestock Production/Ranch and/or Rangeland Manager

 • Handling, Packaging, Shipping

 • Compost Production and Sales